ap29600/tablify/README.md

     - [X] basic support
     - [ ] support for multiple alignments in the same column
 - [ ] clean up the parsing loop.
-- [ ] support some form of calculation similar to [minicel](https://github.com/tsoding/minicel)
+- [X] Add support for calculations in python.
-     (maybe use python or js as the backend?).
+    - [ ] find a way to stitch the result back into the table, without sacrificing stability (running the program on its own output should not change anything).

 ## Motivation